112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 American security and American foreign policy have always rested on this hard
 fact: we cannot permit a hostile power on the Atlantic Ocean.
 We cannot be secure if we are threatened on the Atlantic.
-That's why we went to war in 1917;
+That’s why we went to war in 1917;
-that's why we had to fight in 1944.
-And that's why, as a matter of common sense and the national interest, President Roosevelt declared (November 11, 1941):
+that’s why we had to fight in 1944.
+And that’s why, as a matter of common sense and the national interest, President Roosevelt declared (November 11, 1941):
 “The defense of any territory under the control of the French Volunteer Forces (the Free French) is vital to the defense of the United States.”

 <div id="2"><em>2.
 “At first, when we came into Normandy, and then into Paris, the French gave us everything — wine, cheese, fruit, everything.
 They threw their arms around us and kissed us every time we turned around.
 They gave us the biggest welcome you ever saw.
-But they've forgotten.
-They're ungrateful.”</em></div>
+But they’ve forgotten.
+They’re ungrateful.”</em></div>

 Perhaps the French ran out of wine, cheese, fruit and cognac to pass out free.
 Perhaps the French depleted the stocks they had hidden in their cellars from